kubernetes/kubernetes/docs/labels.md

 ## Syntax and character set

 As already mentioned, well formed _labels_ are key value pairs.
-Valid label keys are comprised of two segments - prefix and name - separated by a slash (`/`).
+Valid label keys have two segments - prefix and name - separated by a slash (`/`).
 The name segment is required and must be a DNS label: 63 characters or less, all lowercase, beginning and ending with an alphanumeric character (`[a-z0-9A-Z]`), with dashes (`-`) and alphanumerics between.
 The prefix and slash are optional.
 If specified, the prefix must be a DNS subdomain (a series of DNS labels separated by dots (`.`), not longer than 253 characters in total.
 If the prefix is omitted, the label key is presumed to be private to the user.
 System components which use labels must specify a prefix.
 The `kubernetes.io` prefix is reserved for kubernetes core components.

 Valid label values must be shorter than 64 characters, accepted characters are (`[-A-Za-z0-9_.]`) but the first character must be  (`[A-Za-z0-9]`).